damiicodes/weather_api/README.md

 # What is this app?

+Building a weather data API using Flask